Lorry bursts into flames on M74 causing traffic disruption

 "A short section of lane one will remain closed for repairs."

-Road works are also causing minor delays on the M74 at the between Junction 6 at Hamilton and Junction 5 at Raith.
+Road works were also causing minor delays on the M74 at the between junction 6 at Hamilton and junction 5 at Raith.

+A Scottish Fire and Rescue Service spokesman said: "At 3.10am on Friday we were alerted to reports of a lorry on fire on the M74 northbound between junctions 13 and 14.

+"Four appliances attended and extinguished the fire using two high-power jets - there were no casualties.

 Download: The STV News app is Scotland's favourite and is available for iPhone from the App store and for Android from Google Play.
 Download it today and continue to enjoy STV News wherever you are.